dmamills/sssssssssss/README.md

 ## Pages

 Each page stored in your `basePath` will be generated into it's own html file.
 Each entry allows for a header in this format:

 ```
 ---
 title: Some blog post
 date: 2022-01-01
 ---
 ```

+You can provide any additional values in the header and they will be available for use within the template.

 ### Markdown Assets